apache/security-site/content/projects/openoffice/_index.md

 ### Affected

-* Apache OpenOffice at Apache OpenOffice 4.1.8
+* Apache OpenOffice at 4.1.8

 ### Description